top of page

 Gradient Background

-Equine protozoal myeloencephalitis (EPM) was recognized in horses in the 1950’s and Sarcocystis neurona was isolated from a horse in 1991.
+EPM, Equine protozoal myeloencephalitis, was recognized in horses in the 1950’s.
+Sarcocystis neurona was isolated from a horse in 1991.
 Our approach to making EPM a treatable disease is a correct diagnosis.

-The tools we use for diagnosis are antibody tests in serum.
-These tests are based on our equine model of infection that we patented in 2001.
-This technology led to understanding the early signs, understanding immune protection from vaccines, and ultimately the chronic inflammatory condition that leads to polyneuritis equi.
+The tools we use for diagnosis are antibody tests using serum, we can test CSF but serum works well.
+These tests are based on our equine model of infection-following others in the field, we patented the Trojan Horse model in 2001.
+The model led to and understanding the early signs, understanding immune protection from S. neurona vaccines, and ultimately, the chronic inflammatory condition that leads to polyneuritis equi.

 Sarcocystis fayeri is a common infection in horses with a different life cycle and outcome.
-Infection with S. fayeri is called Equine Muscular Sarcocystosis.
-We developed a test for the toxin present in disease causing strains.
+Infection with S. fayeri is called Equine Muscular Sarcocystosis, EMS.
+We developed a test for the toxin present in disease causing strains, sidestepping issues with cross-reactivity seen in other tests.

-Our tests use serum and are uniquely designed to distinguish between S. neurona, S. fayeri toxin, and poly- neuropathy.
-The diseases caused by these three conditions are treated differently.
+Our tests use serum and are uniquely designed to distinguish between S. neurona, S. fayeri anti-toxin, and polyneuropathy.
+The diseases caused by these three conditions are treated differently!

-Polyneuropathy linked to Sarcocystis neurona infection in horses
+Polyneuropathies are linked to Sarcocystis neurona infections in horses!

 About EPM